Dynamic Game Semantics: Dynamic Bicategorical Semantics

-Thus, the normal form $\mathit{nf}(\mathsf{M})$ of each term $\mathsf{M}$ uniquely exists.
-Moreover, we have: \begin{theorem}[Normal forms are values] The normal form $\mathit{nf}(\mathsf{M})$ of every term $\mathsf{M}$ is a value. \end{theorem} \begin{proof} It has been shown in \cite{amadio1998domains} during the proof to show that PCF B\"{o}hm trees are closed under composition. \end{proof}
+Thus, it follows from Theorems~\ref{ThmCR} and \ref{ThmNormalization} that the normal form $\mathit{nf}(\mathsf{M})$ of each term $\mathsf{M}$ of FPCF (with respect to $\rightarrow_{\beta \vartheta}$) uniquely exists.
+Moreover, we have: \begin{theorem}[Normal forms are values] The normal form $\mathit{nf}(\mathsf{M})$ of every program $\mathsf{M}$ (with respect to $\rightarrow_{\beta \vartheta}$) is a value. \end{theorem} \begin{proof} It has been shown in \cite{amadio1998domains} during the proof to show that PCF B\"{o}hm trees are closed under composition. \end{proof}